qchempku2017/ceder_sops/Ginar_python_073022.md

 Note: if you don't install glpk with cvxopt, cvxopt can still be compiled successfully, but cvxpy will throw out warning that it can not access glpk when you import cvxpy.
 Things will still work anyway.

+## Notes on shared libraries [Added 8/9/2022]
+We have copied compiled libraries above to /share/apps/software.
+If you prefer not to compile on your own, please omit download, configure and make steps, and add the paths an variables into your bashrc under /share/apps/software.
+When compiling python, you need to change flags accordingly.

 ## Installing pyenv
 `pyenv` is a powerful tool to manage multiple python versions and virtualenvs.